bytewax/bytewax/docs/guide/concepts/windowing.md

 Recovery happens on the granularity of snapshots, not windows.
 The snapshot interval has no effect on windowing operator behavior when there are no failures; it is solely an implementation detail of the recovery system.
-(See {ref}`recovery` for more info) Failure and recovery in the middle of a window will be handled as gracefully as possible.
+(See <project:#xref-recovery> for more info) Failure and recovery in the middle of a window will be handled as gracefully as possible.

 Some clocks don't have a single correct answer on what to do during resume.
 E.g. if you use